Collective attack free controlled quantum key agreement without quantum memory: New CQKA protocol

-In the present situation, Alice and Bob, each have two qubits $1,2$ and $3,4$, respectively.
+In the present situation, Alice and Bob, each have two qubits ${\rm C_{1},A}$ and ${\rm C_{2},B}$, respectively.
 Both parties perform measurement using the Bell basis.
-After executing the Bell measurement they have the result as follows,
+After executing the Bell measurement they have the resulting state described as follows

 After getting the measurement result, they request Charlie to announce his bit sequence $k_{C}$ (here $0$) that corresponds to his prepared states (using mapping of Eq. (\ref{eq:Charlie's corresponding relation})).
-Also, Alice (Bob) announces her (his) bit sequence $k_{A}$ ($k_{B}$) depending upon her prepared state (his measurement result on qubit $3$ and qubit $4$ after Bell measurement) according to Eq$.(\ref{eq:Alice's corresponding relation})$ $\left(\text{Eq}\text{.}(\ref{eq:Bob's corresponding relation})\right)$.
-In our case, Alice announces bit value $0$, and Bob announces bit value $0$ or $1$ with $\frac{1}{2}$ probability as he could get the measurement outcome $|\psi^{-}\rangle_{34}$ or $|\psi^{+}\rangle_{34}$ with equal probability (see Eq. (\ref{eq:=00005CPsi2})).
+Also, Alice (Bob) announces her (his) bit sequence $k_{A}$ ($k_{B}$) depending upon her prepared state (his measurement result on qubit ${\rm C_{2}}$ and qubit ${\rm B}$ after Bell measurement) according to Eq. $(\ref{eq:Alice's corresponding relation})$ $\left(\text{Eq}\text{. } (\ref{eq:Bob's corresponding relation})\right)$.
+In our case, Alice announces bit value $0$, and Bob announces bit value $0$ or $1$ with $\frac{1}{2}$ probability as he could get the measurement outcome $|\psi^{-}\rangle_{{\rm C_{2}B}}$ or $|\psi^{+}\rangle_{{\rm C_{2}B}}$ with equal probability (see Eq. (\ref{eq:=00005CPsi2})).
 The mapping among their (Charlie, Alice, and Bob) announcements, self-measurement outcome (not disclosed), and other legitimate party's measurement outcome (not disclosed) are illustrated in the Table \ref{tab:Relation of final key and announcement for P1}.
-Let us take one combination; bit values announced by Charlie, Alice, and Bob are $0,0$, and $1$; As Alice and Bob already know two-bit classical information of their own measurement results (by Eq$.(\ref{eq:final outcome corresponding relation})$), Alice (Bob) guesses Bob's (Alice's) measurement outcome is $10$ ($00$) according to the Table \ref{tab:Relation of final key and announcement for P1}.
-To get the final agreement key after executing the protocol, Alice and Bob do modulo 2 addition between corresponding bit values $\left(\text{by Eq}.(\ref{eq:final outcome corresponding relation})\right)$ of their measurement outcomes and get a two-bit result; Again do modulo 2 addition between the first and second bit of this two-bit result.
+Let us take one combination; bit values announced by Charlie, Alice, and Bob are $0,0$, and $1$; As Alice and Bob already know two-bit classical information of their own measurement results (by Eq $.(\ref{eq:final outcome corresponding relation})$), Alice (Bob) guesses Bob's (Alice's) measurement outcome is $10$ ($00$) according to the Table \ref{tab:Relation of final key and announcement for P1}.
+To get the final agreement key after executing the protocol, Alice and Bob do modulo 2 addition between corresponding bit values $\left(\text{by Eq. } (\ref{eq:final outcome corresponding relation})\right)$ of their measurement outcomes and get a two-bit result; Again do modulo 2 addition between the first and second bit of this two-bit result.
 In our example, it is $10\oplus00=10$, then final key is $1\oplus0=1$.